Carola is a mental health advocate and a freelance writer who focuses on mental health, mental illness, and cognitive conditions.

 - They have unrealistic expectations of others

-- They have double standards – they do not care if they are inconveniencing others through last minute cancellations or that they are making a request at another person’s expense, but are in a snit if they are treated the same way
+- They have double standards – they do not care if they inconvenience others or demand something at another person’s expense, but are in a snit if they are treated the same way

 - They accept favors as something they deserve but do not return them